 The Earlham Institute is committed to equality of opportunity for all employees, the main selection criteria are scientific excellence and the potential of your proposed research programme, regardless of gender, ethnicity or other personal characteristics, beliefs and backgrounds.

 Appointments can be made at any level (Tenure Track or Tenure) depending on experience.

-We strongly encourage applications from women and ethnic minorities, and we welcome applications from candidates seeking full-time, part-time or other flexible working arrangements.
-Apply directly at our website: earlham.ac.uk/vacancies
+Apply directly at our website: earlham.ac.uk/vacancies or contact Human Resources.